OPEN-NEXT/OKH-LOSH/OKH-LOSH.md

 So whenever you make a new release or think those changes in your documentation are worth to be known by others → **update the version in the manifest file.**\
-Otherwise, no changes will be synched.
+Otherwise, no changes will be synced.

 ### Location & Naming Convention